CyberHubXR/FoundryFramework/package/Documentation/Manual/Networking/Networking.md

 ![NetworkManager defaults](/Media/Manual/Networking/NetworkManager.png)

-After you have that in your scene, and the native networking solution installed and configured, you're ready to start networking!
+After you have that in your scene, refer to the specific network provider plugin you've installed on how to set up the native networking system, once you've done that you're ready to start networking!